TrueList

 (VWO)

 A vital component in a company’s CRO process is the utilization of prioritization frameworks, i.e. systems for prioritizing tests.
-A/B testing analysis indicates a great number of companies are improving, while A/B testing statistics point to a solid 56.4% of companies using test prioritization framework.
-The good news is that compared to the year before, the number of companies that were not using test prioritization framework (43.6%) has now increased to 47.1%.
+A/B testing analysis indicates a great number of companies are improving, while A/B testing statistics point to a solid 56.4% of companies using a test prioritization framework.
+The good news is that compared to the year before, the number of companies that were not using a test prioritization framework (43.6%) has now increased to 47.1%.

 (CXL)